wbadry/FirmataCSharpClientClass/README.md

-# Firmata-C Sharp Client Class
+# Firmata C Sharp Client Class
 This is a Firmata C# class library for StandardFirmata.ino sketch